The Simple Investor (and 5 big threats)

 The bottom line

-A journey full of:
+A journey of mastering:

 - Impatience.